 I am using sweet potato as the main ingredient of choice in this recipe, but there are many other varieties of bingka too.
 Some other popular choices are cassava, fermented cassava (Indonesian: tape), pumpkin, kabocha, eggs, and pandan.

 Ingredients for a bingka ubi jalar (Indonesian sweet potato cake)

 We will need sweet potato, eggs, coconut milk, butter, all-purpose flour, vanilla extract, cinnamon powder, salt, and sugar.
 All are super common ingredients in all parts of the world, so everyone can enjoy this exotic Indonesian cake.

 Traditionally we bake a bingka cake in a special flower shaped cake pan, somewhat similar to a dancing daisy cake pan.
 But since it is impossible to get this exact bingka pan outside of Indonesia, I simply bake this cake in a round cake pan instead.

 You can use either an 8” round pan or a 9” round pan.
-Both will take the same amount of baking time, but the 9” cake will simply be thinner, and will bake slightly faster.
+Both will take the same baking temperature, but the 9” cake will simply be thinner, and will bake slightly faster.

 How to bake a bingka

 First, peel and cut sweet potatoes into wedges, then steam until fork tender and easily mashable.

 Meanwhile, grease and line/flour an 8”x2” or a 9”x2” round cake pan and set aside.
 Also, preheat oven to 170 Celsius (340 Fahrenheit).